tangrams/tangram-docs/pages/Styles-Overview.md

         base: polygons
 ```

-And when writing an inline-style under a `layer`, they are referenced in _draw groups_:
+And when writing an inline style under a `layer`, they are referenced in _draw groups_:

 ```yaml
 roads: